gregorwolf/SAP-NPM-API-collection/apis/asp-middleware/README.md

 It can be installed using: `npm i @sap/approuter@^8`

 ## Getting Support
-Create a BCP Ticket on `BC-CP-ABA-INT`
+Create a BCP Ticket on `BC-CP-ABA-ASP`